achimcc/codingconnects/src/content/posts/2020-12-11---Using-Redux-with-Typescript.md

 ### The final App

-Since I want to focus here on the Redux setup in Typescript, I will skip the other details about the.
+Since I want to focus here on the Redux setup in TypeScript, I will skip the other details about the.
 I published it on [https://github.com/achimcc/kanban-naive](https://github.com/achimcc/kanban-naive) and you can test it here: []